 Fuerteventura literally means “strong winds” and that was indeed the prevalent feature of the island when we visited for 12 days in December.
 With a mild and dry climate and not far off the Moroccan coast, the second-largest of the Canary Islands is a popular winter destination for European tourists who come for the beaches on Fuerteventura.

-We arrive in the South of the Island by Fred Olsen ferry from Gran Canaria and walk over to the nearby town of Morro Jable – a strip of colourful houses built into a dry wadi not so long ago.
-A balmy breeze wafts through the alleys and we have some cortados and a cheese sandwich at one of the cafés.
+We arrive in the South of the Island by Fred Olsen ferry from Gran Canaria.
+From the harbor we walk over to the nearby town of Morro Jable – a strip of colourful houses built into a dry wadi not so long ago.
+A balmy breeze wafts through the alleys.
+At a small café we have some cortados and a cheese sandwich.
 Arabic is spoken at the neighbouring tables and Morro Jable definitely has a North African vibe to it.

 Nothing in the desert landscape behind us would recommend this spot for a settlement, were it not for the broad white sand beach beginning here and stretching for many kilometres along the coast of the Jandía Peninsula.
-The island bus we take soon passes rows of hotel blocks set back from the beach, hundreds of hollow squares, balcony upon balcony of two deck chairs and drawn curtains.
-Most of the larger hotels have shut down due to the Corona pandemic, but a number of tourists are staying in the smaller hotels or bungalow parks and making dots on the largely empty beach.
+The island bus we take soon passes rows of hotel blocks.
+Hundreds of hollow squares, balcony upon balcony of two deck chairs and drawn curtains are set back from the beach.
+Most of the larger hotels have shut down due to the Corona pandemic.
+But a number of tourists are staying in the smaller hotels or bungalow parks and making dots on the largely empty beach.

 A tiny harbor town